goygoybords/tvstartup_exam/README.md

 	git clone https://github.com/goygoybords/tvstartup_exam.git

-To run this project: please use the manual method for now since I have a problem with my docker code.
+To run this project:

+1) docker-compose build

+2) docker-compose up

+You may access the site by accessing http://localhost:4200/home

 Thank you. :)